 College life outside of the classroom is just as varied and diverse as our student body.

-You will find endless opportunities to join with other like-minded students to pursue your interests in more than 100 student clubs.
+You will find endless opportunities to join with likeminded students to pursue your interests in more than 100 student clubs.
 In particular, I hope that you will bring your concerns and ideas to the graduate student government.

 Use our valuable resources to maximize your City Experience.
-From innovation and entrepreneurship to cutting-edge research, scholarship and creativity, City College is an institution where education is a vital force for progress in the lives of our students and in our communities.
+From innovation and entrepreneurship to cutting-edge research, scholarship and creativity, a City College education is a vital force for progress.
+As a CCNY, graduate you will join a rich tradition of excellence and achievement, shaping both your own future and the world in which we live.